CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-1.md

 ----

-## Encapsulating the Runtime with Aspire
+## Encapsulating the runtime with Aspire

 If you're using Docker Compose or [Tilt](https://tilt.dev/) for dev runtime orchestration, you may have occasionally wished that it was just a bit more *programmable*.
 That's exactly the gap that [Aspire](https://aspire.dev/) fills: a programmable orchestration layer that makes it easy to build an isolated runtime stack that agents can control while building software.